microsoft/vscode-wiki/Development-Process.md

 ## Iterations
 We will work in monthly iterations on the items on the roadmap.
 Iterations are roughly month based, rather than week based.
 We will begin a milestone on a Monday and end on a Friday, meaning that each milestone can have a different duration, depending on how the weeks align.

 At the end of each iteration we want to have a version of Code that can be used by Code community.
-The work planned during an iteration is captured in the iteration plan.
+The work planned during an iteration is captured in the iteration plan (see [[Iteration Plans]]).
 The feature highlights of each iteration are highlighted in the release notes.

 ## Planning